Taking your driving test in your own car

 Can I take my driving test in an automatic car?

 Yes, you can take the test in an automatic or semi-automatic car that has two pedals.
 But bear in mind that if you take your test in a semi-automatic car, you’ll only be able to drive semi-automatic and automatic cars once you’ve passed.
-You’d need to pass a manual car driving test in order to drive a manual car in future.
+You will need to pass a manual car driving test in order to drive a manual car in future.

 Can I take my driving test in a hire car?